 The CCA (2005-2014) published the total energy consumption and coal consumption of each province from 2005 to 2012.
 We estimate the provinces' energy consumption for the remaining years assuming that the energy intensities (per unit of cement production energy consumption) remain the same.
-The electricity consumption is estimated as the total energy consumption minus the coal consumption, as coal and electricity are the primary energies used in China's cement industry (CCA, 2005-2014).
+The electricity consumption is estimated as the total energy consumption minus the coal consumption, as coal and electricity are the primary energies used in China's cement industry (CCA 2005-2014).

-The coal and electricity consumption in China and each province's cement industry are presented in the Supporting Information (Tables S5 and S6, respectively).
+The coal and electricity consumption in China and each province's cement industry are presented in Table S5 and Table S6, respectively.